cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 - **CLIENT_ID**
 - **CLIENT_SECRET**

+>**NOTE:** A service principal have two types: password-based and certificate-based.
+This topic only covers the password-based service principal.
+You can refer to [here](../advanced/use-service-principal-with-certificate) to create a service principal with certificate.

 # Create a Service Principal using Azure CLI 2.0

 The easiest way to create the Service Principal is with the Azure Cloud Shell in the Azure portal which provides a pre-installed, pre-configured Azure CLI 2.0.
 If you can't use Azure Cloud Shell, you may [install Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in the system of your preference.